-The Gladys Carol Scholarship Program is open to high school seniors, high school graduates, current postsecondary undergraduates, and graduate level students who are United States citizens or permanent residents.
-They must be enrolled in a full-time STEM (science, technology, engineering or math) field of study at an accredited, non-profit public or private four-year college or university in the United States.
+The Gladys Carol Scholarship Program is open to high school seniors, high school graduates, and current undergraduate level students who are United States citizens or permanent residents.
+They must be accepted to or enrolled in a full-time STEM (science, technology, engineering or math) program at an accredited, non-profit public or private four-year college or university in the United States.

 A Gladys Carol Scholarship is an award up to $5,000, and based on merit and financial need.
 A minimum cumulative grade point average of 3.75 on a 4.0 scale (or its equivalent) is required.